Nursing, Adult-Gerontology Clinical Nurse Specialist Concentration

 Through the intentional use of transformational experiences across the curriculum, the development of professional and personal identity in the ways of knowing and being is emphasized.
-In this way, the Nursing Department supports the College mission of preparing each student for a life characterized by integrity, intellectual and spiritual values, social responsibility and service- a life that is worthy of the college’s motto — Esse non videri — to be and not to seem.
+In this way, the Nursing Department supports the University's mission of preparing each student for a life characterized by integrity, intellectual rigor, spiritual depth, social responsibility and service — a life that is worthy of the University's motto: Esse non videri — to be and not to seem.

 Graduate End-Of-Program Learning Outcomes